-6) You will be required to submit a short 75 word abstract and a long 500-1000 word abstract using text boxes on our submission site (references do not count toward the word total).
-Fellows may submit one proposal with a short 75 word abstract only (no long abstract required).
-You may also cut and paste text into the boxes.
+6) You can type directly into the text boxes for the short 75 word abstract and long 500-1000 word abstract.
+You will also be able to cut and paste text into the boxes.
 The boxes will not accommodate graphics.
 Remember that what you submit is final.
 So, please proof read your submission carefully.